 To me, a knife is a knife.
 Sure there are many different kinds of knives, some better at some things than others.
 But in a primitive level, a knife is a knife.
-So, when some folks pop up "on the market" suggesting , and even at times arguing that a paring/fruit knife is suddenly good for knife fighting, my answer is "ahhh…yeah, so…" I would never have excluded paring knives as a potential weapon.
+So, when some folks pop up "on the martial market" suggesting , and even at times arguing that a paring/fruit knife is suddenly good for knife fighting, my answer is "ahhh…yeah, so…" I would never have excluded paring knives as a potential weapon.
 Perhaps I have worked too many police cases where kitchen knives, big and small, have been used.
-Of course thay are.
+Of course they can be weapons.
 Always have been.

-There seems to be a little fad/craze about using paring or fruit knives for fighting, going around the internet these days.
+There seems to be a little fad/craze recently about using paring or fruit knives for fighting.
 You know those little kitchen knives just about everyone uses, and here in the States, you can buy for about a dollar or two in the common, Dollar Stores, or Walmart, or in every grocery store.
 One guy said that when he lands from a plane ride, he runs to a cheapy store or supermarket right away, and buys a paring/fruit knife for self defense.
 Good idea?
 Although I don't know how he'll carry it around, but its good for the hotel room and…thereabouts.
 Why not?
 More on this carrying around in a bit.

+Cheap knives.
+Expensive knives.
 I saw a fixed-blade knife in a knife show one weekend back in the 1990s.
 It was very cool.
-It was about $150.
-Then my wife and I were in an outlet mall in a kitchen store and they had kitchen knife sets for sale.
+It was about $175.
+Then my wife and I were in a kitchen store in an outlet shopping and they had kitchen knife sets for sale.
 From a distance, I saw a set with similar designed wooden handles.
-I looked closer, I swear, I swear, the middle knife in the set of 8, looked EXACTLY like the $150 knife I saw at the show.
+I looked closer, I swear, I swear, the middle knife in the set of 8, looked EXACTLY like the $175 knife I saw at the show.
 The whole kitchen set was like $19.99.
 Ever since then, I have been really pessimistic about the cost of knives and branding, etc. Sure, probably the knives were made differently.
 But how much?
-And waht do you want to do with them.
+And what do you want to do with them.
 Who, what, where, when, how and why?
-More exactly this equation – Who-knife, what-knife, where-knife, when-knife, how-knife and why-knife.
+More exactly this equation – "Who-knife," "what-knife," "where-knife," "when-knife," "how-knife" and "why-knife?"

 I am not a collector of knives, per say, so I do not collect them just for the sake of admiration and collection – if you know what I mean.
-I mean to say that I really like the looks of some knives, but to me, they are just tools.
+And I mean to say that I really like the looks of some knives, but to me, they are just tools.
 I don't collect pairs of pliers either.
 Or hammers.
 Do you see what I mean?
 That is how boring I am.
-A simple tool.
+Simple tools.
+Useable.
 I understand that some people really do love collecting knives.
 Fine with me.
 I understand that.
 Have fun with it, I say.
-If you want to spend $1,000 and get a super steel blade that will stab and penetrate a tank?
+If you want to spend $1,000 and get a super steel blade that will stab and penetrate an Army tank?
 Go for it.
-I'd like to look at it too.
+I'd like to look at them too.
 Hold it and so forth.
 I'm just not going to buy one.